legendecas/proposal-async-context-disposable/README.md

 declaration.
 Binding to a lexical scope is enforced, just like with `run`.

 The proposal does add some additional complexity to the `using` machinery.

+> With this proposal, `Symbol.enter` on the `AsyncContext.Variable#withValue`
+> object would never directly enter a scope, but would instead schedule the
+> enter for when the `Symbol.enter` callback is invoked.
+This is necessary to
+> ensure that the scope with the entered value can not leak out.

 ## Proposal C: enforced disposal through a specialized class